-Lieberman took on another leadership role, when she served as president of the Women's Sports Foundation for two years.
-Later, she served as head coach of the Dallas Fury of the NWBL, where she guided the team to a championship title.
+Lieberman took on another leadership role when she served as president of the Women's Sports Foundation for two years.
+Later, she served as head coach of the Dallas Fury of the NWBL, guiding the team to a championship title.

 Nancy Lieberman's career progressed into national commentating, motivational speaking and philanthropic endeavors.

 She served as an analyst for ESPN/ABC for the NBA, WNBA and NCAA Women's Basketball.
 She has provided commentary for NBA-TV, NBC and the NFL Network.
 Starting in the 2012-13 season, Lieberman joined the Thunder LIVE! broadcast team as an Analyst on FOX Sports Southwest's production of Oklahoma City Thunder games.
 In 2014, SiriusXM NBA Radio on Channel 217 launched, and Nancy hosted a live weekly show where she took questions from listeners and shared her basketball insights.